loggingpython-Community/loggingpython/doc_sphinx/source/dev_doc/loggingpython/handler/filehandler.rst

 Automatic Documentation
 -----------------------

-The following sections automatically generate documentation for the `ConsoleHandler` class and its members within the `loggingpython.handler` module.
+The following sections automatically generate documentation for the `FileHandler` class and its members within the `loggingpython.handler` module.

 .. automodule:: loggingpython.handler
    :members: